 Participants were also asked if project resources were allocated to the reinforcement and sustainment activities.
 Only 44% reported that resources were allocated to this effort.

 Participants identified who was responsible for the reinforcement and sustainment activities on their change initiative.
-Nearly half of participants said it was the leader or manager of the given impacted group.
-Just less than 40% reported that the change management resource or team was responsible for this effort.
-Participants were able to select multiple roles, resulting in a total of more than 100%.
+Half of participants said it was the leader or manager of the given impacted group, while 38% reported that the change management resource or team was responsible for this effort.
+(Participants were able to select multiple roles, resulting in a total of more than 100%.)

-From a change management perspective, reinforcement can be difficult because once a change is finished, we are often moving straight onto the next change.
-It takes concerted effort and time to make sure a change "sticks," and given the scarce resources and change saturation that many organizations face, reinforcement efforts can often fall short.
+From a change management perspective, reinforcement can be difficult because once a change is finished, we often move on to the next change.
+It takes concerted effort and time to make sure a change "sticks," and given the scarce resources and change saturation that many organizations face, reinforcement efforts often fall short.
 We see this scenario playing out in the data.
-A little more than half of organizations are planning for reinforcement and sustainment activities, but fewer than half are dedicating resources to this effort.
-The data is clear: organizations that are planning and resourcing for reinforcement are more likely to meet or exceed project objectives than organizations that neglect this critical step in the change process.
+While a significant number of organizations (81%) are planning for reinforcement and sustainment activities, far fewer (55%) are dedicating resources to the effort.
+The data speaks for itself: organizations that plan and resource for reinforcement are more likely to meet or exceed project objectives than organizations that neglect this critical step in the change process.